Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Analysis

-In order to measure column density of \ce{CO} ice, we model the effect of \ce{CO} ice on the brightness of the stars using the \texttt{icemodels} package\footnote{https://github.com/keflavich/icemodels/}.
-Next, we combine laboratory measurements of the opacity profiles of \ce{CO} \citep{Gerakines2023}, \ce{H2O} \citep{Mastrapa2009}, and \ce{CO2} \citep{Gerakines2020}, all of which significantly impact the filters used by this analysis.
-The \ce{OCN-} ice feature also overlaps with the F466N filter's wavelength coverage, but was deemed an insignificant contribution .
-We use a \ce{H2O}:\ce{CO}:\ce{CO2} ratio of 10:1:1, assuming a similar ice composition to the \citet{McClure2023} ice inventory toward background star J110621.
-With the combined ice mix opacities, we then model the impact of different column densities of the mixture on the light from a \SI{4000}{K} star using stellar atmospheric models \citep{Kurucz1979} \footnote{Variations in stellar atmospheres in the observed filters impact magnitudes by < \SI{0.1}{mag} for stars with temperatures hotter than \SI{4000}{K}.
-Intrinsic stellar colors do not produce systematic effects in the ice absorption bands, though they do have some effect in the short wavelength bands (< \SI{2}{\micron}).}.
-We then find the magnitudes of the modeled star with and without modeled \ce{CO} ice absorption, and the differences between these magnitudes.
-Afterward, we readied our measurements by removing the extinction from [F466N]-[F405N] using extinction measured with [F182M]-[F212N].
-Finally, we used the calculated relationship between [F466N]-[F405N] and N(CO) to measure the column density for each star.
+In order to measure column density of CO ice, we model the effect of CO ice on the brightness of the stars using the \texttt{icemodels} package\footnote{https://github.com/keflavich/icemodels/}.
+Next, we combine laboratory measurements of the opacity profiles of CO \citep{Gerakines2023}, $\mathrm{H_2O}$ \citep{Mastrapa2009}, and $\mathrm{CO_2}$ \citep{Gerakines2020}, all of which significantly impact the filters used by this analysis.
+The $\mathrm{OCN^-}$ ice feature also overlaps with the F466N filter's wavelength coverage, but was deemed an insignificant contribution.
+We use a $\mathrm{H_2O}$:CO:$\mathrm{CO_2}$ ratio of 10:1:1, assuming a similar ice composition to the \citet{McClure2023} ice inventory toward background star J110621.
+With the combined ice mix opacities, we then model the impact of different column densities of the mixture on the light from a $\mathrm{4000~K}$ star using stellar atmospheric models \citep{Kurucz1979} \footnote{Variations in stellar atmospheres in the observed filters impact magnitudes by $< 0.1~\mathrm{mag}$ for stars with temperatures hotter than $\mathrm{4000~K}$.
+Intrinsic stellar colors do not produce systematic effects in the ice absorption bands, though they do have some effect in the short wavelength bands ($<2~\micron$).}.
+We then find the magnitudes of the modeled star with and without modeled CO ice absorption, and the differences between these magnitudes.
+Afterward, we readied our measurements by removing the extinction from [F466N]-[F405N] using extinction measured with [F182M]-[F212N] \reftwo{as measured in Section \ref{sec:extinction}.} Finally, we used the calculated relationship between [F466N]-[F405N] and N(CO) to measure the column density for each star.

-The results of measuring the \ce{CO} ice column density toward each star within the constraints are shown in Figure \ref{fig:COice_Av}, which shows extinction $\mathrm{A_V}$ versus N(CO Ice).
-Included in the figure is a by-eye linear fit for the filament.
-The red dotted lines shows the supposed maximum N(CO) at each $\mathrm{A_V}$ for if $100\%$ of the \ce{CO} was in the ice phase at various \ce{CO}/\ce{H2} abundances.
+The results of measuring the CO ice column density toward each star within the constraints are shown in Figure \ref{fig:COice_Av}, which shows extinction $\mathrm{A_V}$ versus N(CO Ice). \citet{smith_cospatial_2025} measured the CO ice column density toward stars in the Chameleon I molecular cloud, $192~\mathrm{pc}$ from the Sun, which we have plotted in Figure \ref{fig:COice_Av}.
+These data points have been shifted horizontally by $\mathrm{17~mag}$ in order to overlap with the filament measurements.
+The red lines shows the supposed maximum N(CO) at each $\mathrm{A_V}$ for if $100\%$ of the CO was in the ice phase at various CO/$\mathrm{H_2}$ abundances, assuming the \citet{Guver2009} relationship between $\mathrm{H_2}$ and $\mathrm{A_V}$.